Elyager/tiny-quotes/README.md

-# Quotes
+# Tiny Quotes

-A small library to get quotes from [GoodRead](https://www.goodreads.com/quotes) and maybe another websites later, maybe not.
+A small library to get quotes from [GoodReads](https://www.goodreads.com/quotes) and maybe another websites later, maybe not.